DAOhaus/paper/README.md

 Upon arrival the member should submit a report noting if things are broken or not left was they should be.
 If they fail to do so, they will be held accountable for whatever things are already broken that they did not record.

 If something's not right with the condition of the house they file a proposal - either to cover it with community funds or to fine the previous member directly.
 This goes through the designated process.
-A member is nominated to force withdraw with a price they can pay in order to not be foreced out.
+A member is nominated to force withdraw with a price they can pay in order to not be forced out.
 If the group passes the proposal -- and member does not pay within 1 month -- their token is automatically sent through the secondary market in order to pay for damages they incurred.
 Obviously a proposal can be raised to direct funds towards a further lawsuit on behalf of the DAO - or can be pursued privately if damages are significant.

 It's variables and functions are: